 Concept of long-term investing

 Long-term investing is a strategy or approach that involves buying and holding investments for a significant period, typically for years or even decades.
-The fundamental idea behind this strategy is that in the long run, good businesses will increase in value.
+The fundamental idea behind this strategy is that in the long run, equity risk premia can manifest cleanly when you filter out macro noise, and good businesses will increase in value.
 It offers the advantage of time, allowing investment holdings to compound and grow exponentially over time.
-The method contrasts with short-term trading, where investors buy and sell stocks within short intervals to profit from market volatility.
-Long-term investing also tends to be less risky as it is less affected by short-term market fluctuations and offers more time for recovery in case of a downturn.
+For me, the magic is found in the math of compounding, where the terminal value of a portfolio is determined heavily by behavioral discipline during multi-year equity drawdowns.
+This method contrasts with short-term trading, where investors buy and sell stocks within short intervals to profit from market volatility.
+Long-term investing also tends to reduce structural risk as it minimizes transaction friction, bid-ask spreads, and short-term capital gains tax realizations, offering more runway for corporate earnings growth to drive returns.
+That sounds great until you actually have to hold it through a 50% drop.

 Long-term investing from Buffett’s perspective